whynotmatt/express-form/README.md

 #### Validator API:

 **Validation messages**: each validator has its own default validation message.
 These can easily be overridden at runtime by passing a custom validation message to the validator.
-The custom message is always the **last** argument passed to the validator.
+The custom message is always the **last** argument passed to the validator. `required()` allows you to set a placeholder (or default value) that your form contains when originally presented to the user.
+This prevents the placeholder value from passing the `required()` check.

 Use "%s" in the message to have the field name or label printed in the message:

     validate("username").required()
     // -> "username is required"

-    validate("username").required("What is your %s?")
+    validate("username").required("Type your desired username", "What is your %s?")
     // -> "What is your username?"

-    validate("username", "Username").required("What is your %s?")
+    validate("username", "Username").required("", "What is your %s?")
     // -> "What is your Username?"